theironsamurai/scribemacs-prelude/README.md

 It's what I use, so that clearly influences the direction I am taking the Scribemacs project -- as a "meta" distribrution.

 That said, my goal is to make sure Scribemacs is totally independent, and will work fine on a "vanilla", default, Emacs so that any prose writer can use it without needing to get all fancy.

+However, my own purpose in using Emacs -- of all things -- to write prose in is so that I have a *powerful* editor that can do all kinds of crazy shit standard "prose editors" simply can't do.

+Prelude is a meta-Emacs distribution that takes the idea of power and runs with it, all while "modernizing" it a bit.

+If you go this route -- Emacs + Prelude + Scribemacs = Awesome -- then, you might also like to include my *Prelude-Plus-Pack* and *Prelude-Plugin-Loader* which I use to take it even further.

+These last two are being built to compliment -- rather than clash with -- Scribemacs.

 ## Installation